 Let’s say you are just a sucker for the classics.
 I don’t blame you because I am too, usually.
 Well, then this workbench will hopefully strike your fancy.

-So if you would just like a sturdy workbench with lots of workspace but minimal storage space, then this workbench seems to fit that criteria.
+So if you would just like a sturdy workbench with lots of workspaces but minimal storage space, then this workbench seems to fit that criteria.

 35. The Modular Workbench

 This workbench has just about everything you need in a workshop.
 It has a fold out table for working space.
-It also has saw stand that will just roll out for you.
-Plenty of storage.
-And a table for your miter box.
+It also has a saw stand that will just roll out for you.
+Plenty of storage, and a table for your miter box.